Alice86/Alice86.github.io/about.md

 **Working Experience**
 06/2016-07/2016   ICBC Bills Discounting, Information Management Dept., Shanghai
 · Cleaned financial and industrial data of January to June in 2016 for maintenance of internal database
-· Studied and summarized annual statistical report on macro-economy of 31 regions for briefing to all staff
+· Studied and summarized annual statistical report on macro-economy of 31 regions for briefing to staff
 · Wrote market analysis on the establishment of the National Paper Exchange for national publications
 08/2015-09/2015   CCPIT Xiamen (CIFIT Committee), International Relations Dept., Xiamen
-· Assisted organization of the 14th World Business Leader Roundtable themed on cross-border e-commerce
+· Assisted organization of the 14th World Business Leader Roundtable on cross-border e-commerce
 · Contacted and arranged reception for VIPs from Alibaba, Amazon, Google, Paypal, OTTO, etc.
 · Led and trained a group of 12 volunteers for reception and liaison of guests